ghazal-naderi/platform-11/k8s/tekton-pipelines/README.md

 # tekton-pipelines
 ## introduction
-This struct provides the core of our CI/CD pipeline for Kubernetes - it includes all the CRDs and code necessary to automatically render and deploy Terraform HCL and Kustomize YAML to Kubernetes clusters.
+This struct provides the core of our CI/CD pipeline for Kubernetes - it includes all the CRDs and code necessary to automatically render and deploy Terraform HCL, Kops YAML and Kustomize YAML to Kubernetes clusters and clouds.
 ## updates
 *pipeline:* `v0.16.2`
 *triggers:* `v0.8.1`
-*dashboard:* `v0.9.0`
+*dashboard:* `v0.9.0` with `read-only=true` and `namespace=tekton-pipelines` as container parameters
 *git-clone:* `0.2-88bc2b5`

 To update this struct, simply: